 In 2012, we strengthened our Advertising to Children Policy to define advertising to children to mean that we will not buy advertising in programs with an audience profile greater than 35 percent of children under 12 years of age.
 Previously, our policy applied to audiences consisting of greater than 50 percent of children less than 12 years of age.
 This policy change is currently being rolled out and will be fully implemented by the end of 2013.
 Our policy continues to provide that PepsiCo will advertise only to children under 12 appropriate products that meet PepsiCo's strict, science-based nutrition criteria for advertising to children.

-As verified by a third party, we achieved 99 percent compliance by the end of 2012 in globally representative markets such as Russia, China, Saudi Arabia and six countries in the EU, all of which were monitored for compliance with our Advertising to Children Policy.
+As verified by a third party, Accenture, in globally representative markets such as Russia, China, Colombia, Malaysia, Saudi Arabia, South Africa, Thailand and six countries in the EU, we achieved 99 percent compliance with our Advertising to Children Policy.
 Additionally, we achieved 100 percent compliance with our U.S. and Canada Advertising to Children pledges, as verified by the Children's Food & Beverage Advertising Initiative in the U.S. and Advertising Standards Canada.